 A simple cam-mechanism typically has two kinematic-chains, each with a Motion-Dimension FB.

 In the default case, the Power Source of each kinematic-chain is assigned to the joint with the Motion-Dimension FB.
-However, the Power-Source for the cam-follower is nearly always as a result of the contact between the cam to the cam-follower.
+However, the Power-Source for the cam-follower is actually the cam, at the contact between the cam and cam-follower.

 Thus, nearly always, the default arrangement of the Power Source is NOT correct.

-We must move the Power-Source for the kinematic-chain that includes the cam-follower to the make the cam its Power Source.
+We must move the Power-Source for the cam-follower from the joint with the Motion-Dimension FB, to the cam, so that the cam becomes the Power Source.

 The action: 'move the Power-Source from one element to a different element' is to 'Configure the Power Source'.